openvmp/partcad/docs/source/tutorial.rst

   .. code-block:: shell

-    # Initialize new PartCAD package in the current folder
+    # Initialize the new PartCAD package in the current folder
     pc init

 If there is no ``-p`` flag passed to ``pc init``